Also be sure to check out All Fluxx FAQ for more general questions. If you don’t see your question answered among these, please email us at:

 A: No, not if they are two different Creepers like this.
 The 3-Headed Giant you need to win with He Bravely Ran Away prevents you from winning with Rabbits of DOOM, while the Killer Rabbit you need for that prevents you from winning with He Bravely Ran Away.

-Q: If I have specific Creepers required for a Goal, but I also have other Creepers, can I still win with that goal?
+Q: If I have Creeper/s required for a Goal, but I also have other Creepers not mentioned on the Goal, can I still win?

 A: In the vast majority of cases, you cannot win if you have Creepers not specifically required by the goal.